 What happens during cataract surgery?

-After the proper anesthesia and numbing of the eye your cataract surgeon will be ready to make a small incision in your eye about 3mm wide.
-Modern day cataract surgery is also called micro-surgery because the incision sizes have become so small.
+After the proper anesthesia and numbing of the eye, your cataract surgeon will be ready to make a small incision in your eye about 2mm wide.
+Modern day cataract surgery is also called microsurgery because the incision sizes have become so small.
 Once the incision is made, the cataract surgeon will insert a probe to break up the cloudy cataract and then remove the material.
-A suction tube will remove all of the loose debris and the capsular bag is prepared for the artificial IOL implant.
-The fold-able IOL is then inserted through a tube and then unfolds once in place.
+A suction tube will remove all of the loose debris and the lens capsule will be prepared for the artificial IOL implant.
+The rolled intraocular lens is then inserted through a small tube and then unrolls in place.
 Intraocular lenses will have haptics or “lens arms” to hold it in place.
 With the cataract removed and the IOL in place, light can once again travel unimpeded to the back of the eye and focus on the retina where the image is interpreted and transmitted to the brain.
 The end result is clear youthful vision.

 Determining Your Cataract Lens Implant